SpiritCroc/PurchaseList/README.md

 ## Warning

-The server part has no kind of access restricition and is also prone to SQL injection attacts due to poor design, so make sure you protect it by some other mechanism (e.g. http access username and password which is supported by the app).
+The server part has no kind of access restriction and only rudimentary sanity checks, so please make sure you protect it by some other mechanism (e.g. http access username and password which is supported by the app).